caolan/mutiny/README.md

 ./mutiny-app/mutiny-app examples/ping
 ```

 And open the displayed URL in your browser.
-You should see your local peer ID.
+You should see your local peer
+ID at the top of the page and a (potentially empty) list of discovered
+peers below.
+Repeating this process on another machine on your local
+network will hopefully add a discovered peer to the list.